kchardon/kchardon.github.io/_pages/cv.md

 `November 2024 - now`
 __Neurophysics team, NeuroSpin, CEA, France__

-- Under the direction of Davide Boido, Luisa Ciobanu and Charles Laidi.
+- PhD under the direction of Davide Boido, Luisa Ciobanu and Charles Laidi.
 - Functional connectivity and excitability of the cerebellum in schizophrenia patients and mouse models.

 `April - October 2024`